augie745/augie745/README.md

 ## - ⌨️ I have developed experience with Python.
 I also dabble in Haskell for fun and study computability/complexity theory.
 ## - 🌱 I’m currently learning to code with both Java and C++, and I'm attending Hunter College's Graduate CS Program this Fall!
 ## - 📫 You can find my digital business card here: https://hihello.me/app/cards/CmqcKTsKzD8q4dAzFcPR
 ## - ⚡ I'm also an avid Latin reader/writer!
-I also make music and do video game soundtracks.
+Additionally, I make music and occarionally video game soundtracks.
 <!--